api3dao/old-api3-docs/docs/airnode/v0.8/reference/chain-idiosyncrasies.md

 ### Avalanche

-Gas prices on Avalanche mainnet are often underestimated when using getting `type 0` estimates (e.g. for the `providerRecommendedGasPrice` strategy).
+Gas prices on Avalanche mainnet are often underestimated when getting `type 0` estimates (e.g. for the `providerRecommendedGasPrice` strategy).
 The error manifests as the `maxFeePerGas` being set to less than the block `baseFeePerGas`, resulting in unfulfilled requests.
 A solution to this is to set `recommendedGasPriceMultiplier` to slightly greater than `1` e.g. `1.1`.